 Not so fast.

+Way back in 2010, the NLRB began receiving complaints from employees regarding their employers’ social media policies or enforcement actions based on those policies.
 The so-called “Facebook Firings” caused particular concern to the NLRB, which immediately stepped in to warn employers that in many cases, workers had the right to say negative things about their jobs in public forums without risk.

 - Avoid general, blanket prohibitions on any employee actions with respect to social media.
-This includes banning employees from talking about their job, complaining about their boss or co-workers or disparaging company policies, among others.
+This includes banning employees from talking about their job, complaining about their boss or co-workers, or disparaging company policies, among others.

 - Instead of generally banning employees from revealing confidential company information or trade secrets, be specific about what employees may not reveal.
 While it may be okay to protect trade secrets, formulas, customer lists and technological data, the NLRB has found that employees may have the right to discuss certain aspects of their confidential employment situation (such as salaries or bonuses) via social media.

 - Give employees specific examples of inappropriate postings.
-Acceptable limits include prohibitions on bullying, discrimination and retaliation.
+Acceptable limits include prohibitions on bullying, discrimination, and retaliation.
 Talk to a lawyer before disciplining an employee for defaming or otherwise lying about the company via social media.

 - Do not restrict employees’ ability to “friend” co-workers on their personal social media pages.

 - Unless you have a legitimate and defensible business purpose as part of your social media guidelines, do not ask employees (or worse, applicants) for their social media account information or passwords.